-Guidelines for the size and type of awards were developed based upon, among other factors, the Committee's review of the Peer Group data, input from Exequity, shares available for grant under the Equity Incentive Plan, the executive's position in the Company, his or her contributions to the Company's objectives, and total direct compensation, as compared to the Peer Group.
+Guidelines for the size and type of awards were developed based upon, among other factors, the Committee's review of the Peer Group data, input from the Independent Compensation Consultants, shares available for grant under the Equity Incentive Plans, the executive's position in the Company, his or her contributions to the Company's objectives, and total direct compensation, as compared to the Peer Groups.
 Equity awards comprised a larger portion of the NEOs' compensation to more closely align their compensation and interests with the interests of stockholders.
-The Committee also took into consideration the Company's performance against its business and financial objectives and its strategic plan, and individual performance, as well as the allocation of overall share usage under the Company's equity incentive plan.
+The Committee also took into consideration the Company's performance against its business and financial objectives and its strategic plan, and individual performance, as well as the allocation of overall share usage under the Company's Equity Incentive Plans.